ofajs/ofa-v4-docs/docs/en/api/temp-syntax/text-render.md

 # Text rendering

-You can use double curly braces `{{xxx}}` within the template to render text, where `xxx` is the attribute of a component or page itself.
-This allows you to directly render the value of the attribute onto the page.
+You can use double curly braces `{{xxx}}` within the template to render text, where `xxx` is the property of a component or page itself.
+This allows you to directly render the value of the property onto the page.

 The following is an example that demonstrates how to render text in a template: .